Customer Service Standard Policy

 All feedback, including complaints, will be handled by Management and you can expect to hear back within ten (10) business days in the manner within which the feedback was originally communicated.

-Any policy of Casablanca Winery Inn & Spa’s that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.
+Any policy of The Casablanca Hotel’s that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

-If you require an accessible format of this policy, please contact Casablanca Winery Inn & Spa using one of the three methods listed above.
+If you require an accessible format of this policy, please contact The Casablanca Hotel using one of the three methods listed above.

 Integrated Accessibility Standards Regulation Policy